Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 What causes a corneal abrasion?

 - Contact lenses that do not fit well, are damaged, or are worn too long

 - A scratch or poke from a fingernail or objects such as a pencil or tree branch

-- Tiny particles like dirt, sand, or metal shavings that get into your eye
+- Objects such as dirt, sand, or metal shavings that get into your eye

 - Rubbing your eyes too hard